Surgical Menopause

 - Sleep disturbances

 Because the change is abrupt, the symptoms are often more severe than in natural menopause and affect the quality of life.
-The loss of hormones also increases health risks, which can be managed through hormone replacement therapy (HRT), alternative treatments, and lifestyle strategies to support ongoing wellbeing.
+The loss of hormones also increases health risks, which can be managed through hormone replacement therapy (HRT), complementary and non-hormonal treatments, and lifestyle strategies to support ongoing wellbeing.

 New to surgical menopause?
 These are the topics most women want to understand first.